joeroaden/AnimalShelterAPI.Solution/README.md

 ## Using Swagger Documentation

-To explore HousePlant API with Swagger/Swashbuckle, launch the project using `dotnet run` with the Terminal or Powershell, and input the following URL into your browser: `https://localhost:5001/index.html`
+To explore AnimalShelter API with Swagger/Swashbuckle, launch the project using `dotnet run` with the Terminal or Powershell, and input the following URL into your browser: `https://localhost:5001/index.html`

 ## Using the JSON Web Token